dschu-lab/simple-card-game/README.md

 ## Deployment

-The deployment is automated using Github Actions and pushes the production build automatically pushed to [surge.sh](https://surge.sh/).
+The deployment is automated using Github Actions and pushes the production build automatically to [surge.sh](https://surge.sh/).